sxu75374/PC-MRI-research/README.md

 ### [Project 2](https://github.com/sxu75374/PC-MRI-research/tree/main/proj2):
 Project 2 gets area data and calculates the blood flow rate Q with the correspnding resistivity index (RI) and pulsatility index (PI) of the target vessel in ROI.
 Then, do the analysis based on the correlation with patients age information.
+This project is implement the paper written by Pahlavian, Soroush H., et al. [Cerebroarterial Pulsatility and Resistivity Indices Are Associated with Cognitive Impairment and White Matter Hyperintensity in Elderly Subjects: A Phase-Contrast MRI Study](https://pubmed.ncbi.nlm.nih.gov/32501154/).

 `getAllFiles.m`: get all the address of the images in the data folders.